We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 In Canada, there are plenty of investment trading companies to choose from.
-While some investors prefer to deal with a mainstream financial institution, like their bank or credit union, independent platforms like Qtrade Investor and Questrade are becoming increasingly popular and convenient for those trying to invest their savings wisely.
+While some investors prefer to deal with a mainstream financial institution, like their bank or credit union, independent platforms like Qtrade Direct Investing™ and Questrade are becoming increasingly popular for those looking to invest their savings wisely.

 Below we’re comparing Qtrade to Questrade to help you decide which investment platform is the right fit for your investing goals.

 Qtrade Direct Investing vs. Questrade – Who Are They?

 As mentioned, Qtrade and Questrade are two popular online-based Canadian investment brokerages that can help you create a portfolio, execute trades, and access various investment accounts, with reasonable fees and plenty of options: